Updated on July 8th, 2025 by Felix Martinez

 That puts Cincinnati Financial among the elite of Dividend Kings, a small group of stocks that have increased their payouts for at least 50 consecutive years.

-Dividend Kings have the longest track records when it comes to rewarding shareholders with rising dividends.
+Dividend Kings have the longest track records of rewarding shareholders with rising dividends.

 Cincinnati Financial has a relatively “boring” business model.
-But insurance stocks are among the best stocks for long-term dividend growth investors.
-Cincinnati Financial stock has a 2.9% dividend yield, which is significantly above the ~1.6% average yield of the S&P 500 Index.
+However, insurance stocks are among the best options for long-term dividend growth investors.
+Cincinnati Financial stock has a 2.4% dividend yield, which is significantly above the ~1.3% average yield of the S&P 500 Index.

-Thanks to its strong business model, healthy payout ratio, and its strong balance sheet, the insurer has ample room to keep raising its dividend for many more years.
+Thanks to its strong business model, healthy payout ratio, and robust balance sheet, the insurer has ample room to continue raising its dividend for many years to come.

 Business Overview

-Cincinnati Financial is a property-and-casualty (P/C) insurance company founded in 1950.
-It offers business, home, auto insurance, and financial products, including life insurance, annuities, property, and casualty insurance.
-It is headquartered in Ohio and is trading with a market capitalization of $16.5 billion.
+Cincinnati Financial is a property and casualty (P/C) insurance company founded in 1950.
+It offers business, home, and auto insurance, as well as financial products, including life insurance, annuities, property, and casualty insurance.
+It is headquartered in Ohio and has a market capitalization of $22.9 billion.

 Source: Investor Presentation

-As an insurance company, Cincinnati Financial makes money in two ways.
+Cincinnati Financial generates revenue as an insurance company in two primary ways.
 First, it earns income from the insurance premiums of the policies it sells to its customers.

 Second, it also earns investment income by investing its float, i.e., the money it receives from its customers minus the amount it pays out in claims.

-This is why the insurance business can be so lucrative–insurers generate a large amount of float, which can be invested with a high rate of return, thus generating compounded returns.
+This is why the insurance business can be so lucrative — insurers generate a large amount of float, which can be invested at a high rate of return, thus generating compounded returns.

 On the other hand, the P/C insurance business can be especially tricky for investors.

-However, a year with high catastrophic losses will inevitably show up at some point and will erase the profits of all the previous years if the insurers have not followed a prudent underwriting policy.
+However, a year with high catastrophic losses will inevitably emerge at some point and erase the profits of all the previous years if insurers have not followed a prudent underwriting policy.

 This means that investors should evaluate P/C insurers based on their long-term performance.

-Cincinnati Financial is better than average in this respect when compared to its peers.
-In the last five years, the company has posted a combined ratio of 6.0 percentage points better (lower) than that of its peers.
+Cincinnati Financial outperforms its peers in this respect.
+Over the last five years, the company has achieved a combined ratio that is 6.0 percentage points better (lower) than that of its peers.

 Source: Investor Presentation